gmprestes/PHP-PowerfullAPI/README.md

 ```

-and get it in Autorize() method in server
+and get it in Autorize() on server

 ```php